netdata/netdata/collectors/python.d.plugin/postgres/README.md

 sudo ./edit-config python.d/postgres.conf
 ```

-When no configuration file is found, the module tries to connect to TCP/IP socket: `localhost:5432`.
+When no configuration file is found, the module tries to connect to TCP/IP socket: `localhost:5432` with the
+following collection jobs.

 ```yaml
 socket: